elcinelif/toxikind/README.md

 # State & Future of the Project
 ## Performance
-Currently six out of twelve assays perform good enough for being implemented in the frontend.
+Currently, six out of twelve assays perform good enough for being implemented in the frontend.

 | Biological assay                  | Why It Matters?                                                      | F1-Score |
 |----------------------------------:|:---------------------------------------------------------------------|:---------|